Koobi33/Fitness-Tracker/README.md

 # Vision Hackathon project

 ## The goal
-To help people complete sport exercises without pro trainer using machine learning.
+To help people complete sport exercises without pro coach using machine learning.

 ## Train model
 We need to understand which exercise person do now and level of quality of moves.

-On this step I use this video as reference squat.
+On this step this video used as reference squat.

 ![](./media/example.gif)

-I cut this video into short parts to produce little steps, which will become  classical machine learning problems.
+This video cutted into short parts to produce little steps, which will become  classical machine learning problems.

 ![](./media/1_step.gif)
 ![](./media/2_step.gif)
 ![](./media/3_step.gif)
 ![](./media/4_step.gif)

-I had 4 steps which must follow one by one from first to last and from last to first.
-This give us opportunity to count exercises and understand quality of person moves.
+Now here 4 steps which must follow one by one from first to last and from last to first.
+This give opportunity to count exercises and understand quality of person moves.
-Lets teach our model.
-(I used [Teachable Machine](https://teachablemachine.withgoogle.com) for this task).
+Lets teach our model. ([Teachable Machine](https://teachablemachine.withgoogle.com) was used for this task).

 Every step will be an own class.
-We must got photos from every short video, and upload them.
+Each video should be divided into frames, and they should be uploaded according to their classes.

 Result of model:

 ![](./media/teached_model.gif)

 ## Result
-Using algorithms and our model we can do all what we want with camera and canvas.
+Using algorithms and a trained model, you can do everything you need with a camera and canvas.

 ![](./media/result.gif)